 Arguably the most important thing you can do to boost your odds is to track your cycles and time intercourse around ovulation.
 After all, if you aren’t having sex during the fertile window, your chances of conception are zero.
 Because the chances of conception increase in the five days before ovulation and peak the day before ovulation, you should be having sex within this window if you’re looking to conceive.

 While some sources suggest you should be having intercourse every other day in this window, there aren’t empirical studies suggesting what the optimal intercourse frequency is, but it’s likely that more frequent = better.

 Timing intercourse during your fertile period is simple and cost-effective compared to other fertility treatments such as in vitro fertilization (IVF), intrauterine insemination (IUI), or other methods of ovulation induction, so it’s good to try before moving on to other more expensive options.

 Getting the timing right

-Ovulation prediction can give you a better picture of that fertile window.
-Ovulation predictor kits (OPKs) work by detecting a rise in LH, or luteinizing hormone, in your urine.
-This LH surge comes 12–36 hours before ovulation.
-Each brand of test is different, but when you see the double blue lines or the smiley face, you know you’ll be ovulating soon and it’s a good time to get intimate.
-Dr. Zimmermann recommends using the tests in the morning and when you get your first positive, to continue to test for another day or two to make sure the positive disappears or becomes negative again so that you know that the OPK is really working.
+Dr. Zimmermann recommends using the tests in the morning and when you get your first positive, to continue to test for another day or two to make sure the positive disappears or becomes negative again so that you know that the ovulation test is accurately capturing your LH levels.